 Remember, personal and professional routines change from month to month and year-to-year.
 Make sure you adjust accordingly.

-Instead of holding onto what worked in the past, consider when you’re most creative and productive and when you like to switch off.
-Like for many remote workers, the choice is yours.
+Instead of holding onto what worked in the past, consider when you’re most creative and productive and how you’re going to switch off at the end of the day.

 Join over 15,000 writers today

 You'll get a free book of practical writing prompts.